Skip to Content

 Headlamp

-Take it from me, you’ll be glad you had this one along when the time comes.
+Take it from me: you’ll be glad you had this one along when the time comes.
 One incredible feature of minerals is that they always tend to form in cavities in the earth where they have room to grow.

-In other words, the biggest crystals may grow in small caves, which are pretty tough to see in by yourself.
+In other words, the biggest crystals may grow in small caves, which are pretty tough to see by yourself.

 While I’ll always be a proponent of having a headlamp in your backpack 24/7, rockhounding is one of those activities where they are extra helpful.